-In addition to ensuring that PwC Norway implements the Network's formal curriculum, our Learning & Education leader also considers what additional training is appropriate - formal and/or informal - to address specific local needs in the way of videos, workshops and forums for staff to share their experiences.
+The design of the curriculum allows us to select, based on local needs, when we will deliver the training.
+Our Learning & Education leader also considers what additional training is appropriate - formal and/or informal - to address specific local needs in the way of videos, workshops and forums for staff to share their experiences.